Common Career Mistakes and How to Avoid Them

 Stagnation

-- Look for Mentoring: Find a mentor who will offer assistance, suggestions, collaborations, or point out areas to improve.
+- Get Mentoring: Find an individual mentor who can provide guidance, collaborations, connections or suggest areas to improve.

-- Continuous Education: Consider taking additional classes, certificates or degrees that are pertinent to the job.
+- Continuing Your Education: Take further courses, certifications or degrees that are pertinent to the profession.

 Negativity